-In the first 3 layers of the MLP, \( \edva(\theta_i \mid \bm x) \) presents a smaller value than \( \edvb(\theta_i \mid \bm x) \), meaning that $\efima$ can more accurately estimate the diagonal FIM.
-Interestingly, this is not true for the last layer: \( \edvb(\theta_i \mid \bm x) \) becomes zero while \( \efima \) presents the largest variance across all parameter groups and close to the scale of the Fisher information.
+In the first three layers of the MLP, \( \edva(\theta_i \mid \bm x) \) presents a smaller value than \( \edvb(\theta_i \mid \bm x) \), meaning that $\efima$ can more accurately estimate the diagonal FIM.
+Interestingly, this is not true for the last layer: \( \edvb(\theta_i \mid \bm x) \) becomes zero while \( \efima \) presents the largest variance across all parameter groups.
 Due to this, one should always prefer $\efimb$ over $\efima$ for the last layer.
-In the last two layers, $\efimb$ is in simple closed form without need of automatic differentiation (see \cref{remark:lastlayer}).

-The shape of the variance curves are sensitive to choices of the activation functions \( \phi \) and inputs $\bm{x}$.
-In general, the first few epochs of the variance present more dynamics than the rest of the training process.
-If one uses log-sigmoid activations $\phi(t)=-\log(1+\exp(-t))$ (which is equivalent to \( \phi(t) = - \textrm{SoftPlus}(-t)\), as per \cref{remark:lastlayer}), the variances of $\efima$ and $\efimb$ only appear at the randomly initialized network and quickly vanish once training starts, as shown in \cref{sec:additional_experimental_results}.
-In this case, the learner more easily approaches a nearly linear region of the loss landscape where the local optimum resides.
-In practice, one should estimate and examine the scale of variances --- which should not be neglected as per \cref{fig:epochs} --- before choosing a preferred diagonal FIM estimator for optimization and any other purposes.
+In the last two layers, $\efimb$ is in simple closed form and, hence, does not need automatic differentiation to calculate (see \cref{remark:lastlayer,remark:secondlastlayer}).
+The shape of the variance curves are sensitive to the choices of activation functions \( \phi \) and inputs $\bm{x}$.
+In general, the variance in the first few epochs presents more dynamics than the rest of the training process.
+If one uses log-sigmoid activations $\phi(t)=-\log(1+\exp(-t))$ (which is equivalent to \( \phi(t) = - \textrm{SoftPlus}(-t)\), as per \cref{remark:lastlayer}), the variances of $\efima$ and $\efimb$ only appear in the randomly initialized NN and quickly vanish once training starts, as shown in \cref{sec:additional_experimental_results}.
+In this case, the learner more easily approaches a nearly linear region of the loss landscape where local optima lie.
+In practice, one should estimate and examine the scale of variances --- which should not be neglected as per \cref{fig:epochs} --- before choosing a preferred diagonal FIM estimator.